juntaoy/universal-anaphora-scorer/README.md

 where `key` and `system` are the location of the key (gold) and system (predicted) files.

 ## Input Formats
-The scorer support three input formats (UA-exploded, CorefUD/UA-compact and CoNLL), the CoNLL format only support continuous mentions; the UA-exploded and CorefUD/UA-compact format in addition support discontinuous mentions.
+The scorer supports three input formats (UA-exploded, CorefUD/UA-compact and CoNLL), the CoNLL format only support continuous mentions; the UA-exploded and CorefUD/UA-compact format in addition support discontinuous mentions.
 For detailed discussion on how discontinuous mentions were presented in those format please follow the link for specific format.
 The option `[-f|--format]` can be used to specify the input format:

 * `ua` **[default]**: [UA-exploded format](https://github.com/UniversalAnaphora/UniversalAnaphora/blob/main/documents/UA_CONLL_U_Plus_proposal_v1.0.md)
 * `corefud`: [CorefUD/UA-compact format](https://ufal.mff.cuni.cz/~zeman/2022/docs/corefud-1.0-format.pdf)